 Improving your public speaking skills will help you in all aspects of your life.
 It will help you achieve success.
 If you can become an effective public speaker, you’ll never be at a loss for career opportunities.

-You’ll see increased success with your current career path and any others you think about taking as well.
-Public speaking is also one of the most important skills of entrepreneurship and leadership.
+You’ll see increased success with your current career path and any others you think about taking.
+Public speaking is also one of the most important entrepreneurship and leadership skills.
 And it’s not just how to stand on a stage, give a speech, do a presentation, or run a meeting.

-True public speaking ability goes beyond those generalities and into the nuances of communicating clearly and effectively to individuals or groups of people.
+True public speaking ability goes beyond those generalities and into the nuances of communicating clearly and effectively to individuals or groups.

 Tabulate what you hear on the recorder like a scientist.
 Did you hear too many filler words?
 Did you ramble on?
 Did you use a varied intonation pattern, or were you staccato?